Lisa Le Feuvre: Curatorial projects and institutional leadership

 Between 2010 and 2017 Le Feuvre was a member of the Strategic Management Team at the Henry Moore Foundation, leading the Henry Moore Institute.
 Running the research component of the largest artist foundation in Europe, she directed a programme of education, publications and exhibitions of the highest standard; led the Leeds Museums & Galleries Sculpture Collection and Archive, one of the strongest public collections of British sculpture; and sat on the Foundation's Grants Committee; oversaw a world-leading sculpture library and Research Fellowship program; edited the Institute’s publishing; and with local partners initiated the Yorkshire Sculpture Triangle, which became Yorkshire Sculpture International.
 As well as supporting a team to develop a robust exhibition program, she led on exhibitions including Jiro Takamatsu: The Temperature of Sculpture (2017), Aleksandra Domanović: Votives (2017) The Body Extended: Sculpture and Prosthetics (2016), Paul Neagu: Palpable Sculpture (2015), Katrina Palmer: The Necropolitan Line (2015), The Event Sculpture (2014), Ian Kiaer: Tooth House (2014) Gego: Line as Object (2013), Robert Filliou: The Institute of Endless Possibilities (2013) Sarah Lucas: Ordinary Things (2012), and Mario Merz: What Is To Be Done?
 (2011).

 In 2017 she was invited to be the first Executive Director of Holt/Smithson Foundation, an artist-endowed foundation dedicated to the creative legacies of the artists Nancy Holt (1938-2014) and Robert Smithson (1938–73).
-While leading the Foundation she has curated significant exhibition of Nancy Holt and Robert Smithson, including ‘Nancy Holt: Circles of Light’ at the Gropius Bau, Berlin (2024, curated with Clara Meister), ‘Robert Smithson / Teresita Fernández’ at SITE SANTA FE (2024, curated with Fernández), ‘Nancy Holt: Power Systems’ at the Wexner Center for the Arts, Ohio (2024); ‘Robert Smithson: Mundus Subterraneous’ at Galerie Marian Goodman, Paris (2024, with Adrian Rifkin); ‘Nancy Holt / Inside Outside’ at Bildmuseet, Sweden (2022–23, with Katarina Pierre; touring to MACBA, Barcelona), ‘Light and Language' at Lismore Castle Arts (2021), and in 2020/21 the solo exhibitions exploring the work of Robert Smithson at Marian Goodman Gallery ‘Hypothetical Islands’ (London), ‘Primordial Beginnings’ (Paris), and ‘Abstract Cartography’ (London).
+While leading the Foundation she has curated significant exhibition of Nancy Holt and Robert Smithson, including 'Casting A Glance: Dancing with Smithson' at Marian Goodman Gallery in Los Angeles (2025); ‘Nancy Holt: Circles of Light’ at the Gropius Bau, Berlin (2024, curated with Clara Meister), ‘Robert Smithson / Teresita Fernández’ at SITE SANTA FE (2024, curated with Fernández), ‘Nancy Holt: Power Systems’ and ‘Maria Hupfield: The Endless Return of Fabulous Panther (Biimskojiwan)’ at the Wexner Center for the Arts, Ohio (2024); ‘Robert Smithson: Mundus Subterraneous’ at Galerie Marian Goodman, Paris (2024, with Adrian Rifkin); ‘Nancy Holt / Inside Outside’ at Bildmuseet, Sweden (2022–23, with Katarina Pierre; touring to MACBA, Barcelona), ‘Light and Language' at Lismore Castle Arts (2021), and in 2020/21 the solo exhibitions exploring the work of Robert Smithson at Marian Goodman Gallery ‘Hypothetical Islands’ (London), ‘Primordial Beginnings’ (Paris), and ‘Abstract Cartography’ (London).